insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/Nodes and Links/2022-03-03-processflow-app.md

 2) Click `Add Attribute` to add attribute to the schema.
 The Add Attribute window opens up.
 ![Pf Addattribute](../../staticfiles/processflow/media/pf-addattribute.png)
 The fields in the Attriburte Property Window are :
 a.
-Attribute Name: It is a mandatory field, used for providing name to the attribute.
+Attribute Name : It is a mandatory field, used for providing name to the attribute.
    * The Attribute Name field will allow a `maximum of 100 characters`.
    * In the Attribute Name field space and special characters will not be allowed.
 b.
 Data Type : Select the datatype from the drop-down as per the requirement.
 This is also a mandatory field.